dissemin/wikiciteparser/README.md

     {'Title': 'A mathematician looks at Latin conjugation', 'ID_list': {'DOI': '10.1515/thli.1979.6.1-3.221', 'ISSN': '0301-4428', 'MR': '589163'}, 'Periodical': 'Theoretical Linguistics', 'Authors': [{'link': 'Joachim Lambek', 'last': 'Lambek', 'first': 'Joachim'}], 'Date': '1979', 'Pages': '221-234'}

+## Bulk Processing

+There is also a bulk processing mode that can work with [bulk XML files from dumps.wikimedia.org](https://dumps.wikimedia.org/backup-index.html).

+With `wikiciteparser` installed (or in the current python path), run a UNIX shell command like:

+    python3 -m wikiciteparser.bulk enwiki-20210801-pages-articles1.xml-p1p41242.bz2 | pv -l | gzip > enwiki-20210801-pages-articles1.xml-p1p41242.citations.json.gz

+GNU/parallel can be used to run process many files concurrently on a single computer.